/ HALion Developer Resource / HALion Script / Diving Deeper /

 On this page:

-In the HALion Script language, the elements that make up the program, MIDI and note expression events, the definitions of parameters, etc., are all represented by objects.
+In the HALion Script language, elements that make up the program, MIDI and note expression events, the definitions of parameters, etc., are all represented by objects.
 HALion Script provides dedicated functions for modifying these objects.
 To understand the principles of writing scripts that operate on objects, some terminology from object-oriented programming will be helpful.

 Objects and Classes